Disability awareness training grants

 There is no pre-approved list of disability awareness course providers.
 The National Disability Authority (NDA) has published guidelines for purchasers of disability equality training.
 Further information for staff in public bodies responsible for carrying out and managing the procurement of services and goods can be found on the NDA’s website.

-The disability awareness course provider selected by the organisation must be approved by a Department of Social Protection (DSP) Case Officer or an Assistant Principal prior to the commencement of the training programme or course.
+The disability awareness course provider selected by the organisation must be approved by a Department of Employment Affairs and Social Protection (DSP) Case Officer or an Assistant Principal prior to the commencement of the training programme or course.

 Training that is eligible for this grant is aimed at providing employees with an understanding and awareness of the issues surrounding disability, especially as it impacts on the participation of people with disabilities in the workforce.